Chaenactis fremontii: Description

-They may branch to extend many tall, almost naked stems.
-The sparse leaves are somewhat fleshy and long and pointed.
-Atop each erect stem is an inflorescence bearing usually one but sometimes more flower heads, each with plentiful densely packed disc florets.
+Chaenactis fremontii may branch to extend many tall, almost naked stems.
+The sparse leaves are somewhat fleshy, long and pointed.
+Atop each erect stem is an inflorescence bearing usually one but sometimes more flower heads, each with plentiful, densely packed disc florets.
 There may be very large ray florets around the edge of the discoid head.
 The flowers are white or very light pink.